In one scene of the classic “Alice in Wonderland” movie, Alice encountered cards painting rose bushes.

 The rose painter mindset

 This approach fails miserably when it comes to organisms.
 One of the primary functions of organisms is homeostatis - the preservation of a stable internal environment.
-Organisms protect themselves from meddling in their internals, making direct measurements impossible.
-If you try to take the organism apart to measure the internal state you will wound or kill it, making any measurements invalid; Hidden state is the norm for organic systems.
-In other words, organisms have “essence” which cannot be captured by measurements of the organisms current visible state.
+Organisms protect themselves from meddling with their internals, making direct measurements impossible.
+If you try to take the organism apart to measure its internal state you will wound or kill it, making any measurements invalid; Hidden state is the norm for organic systems.
+In other words, organisms have “essence” which cannot be captured by measurements of the organism current visible state.
 Thus construction of an organism by imitation of another is bound to fail.

 Although the shortcomings of analysis are not widely discussed, many people have intuitive understanding of them.
 After all, humanity has been dealing with organisms far longer than it has dealt with machines.
 The dominance of reductionism and analysis seems to be the result of the industrial revolution, not innate to human thought.
 But given we know how to deal with organics, why do we still resort to obviously inadequate methods of handling them?
 The answer seems to be the prevailing desire for quick results.
 While changes in machines propagate almost instantaneously relative to human lifetime, organic processes timescales are generations - which in companies often means a few years and for social changes decades.
 A white rose bush can turn into a red rose bush - if you are willing to breed them for a few years.